A grade calculation is a formula used to determine grades, based on other grade items. Note that this is not the same as Calculated question types.

 - Click on Grades in the course administration block

-- Click the 'Edit settings' and then 'Edit calculation'.
-Note: if you don't see this, then it must be enabled in Site administration>Grades>Report settings>Grader report
+- Click the 'Calculator' icon above the grade item or category you wish to edit.
+Note: if you don't see this, then it must be enabled in Site administration>Grades>Report settings>Grader report>Show calculations

 - Start with an equal sign (=)

-- Type an expression using numbers, arithmetic opertors, mathematical functions and ID numbers; for example =average()
+- Type an expression using numbers, arithmetic operators, mathematical functions and ID numbers; for example =average()

 - Plug in your ID numbers (see below) enclosed in double square brackets, for example =[[item1]]+[[item2]]

 - Separate each function argument with a comma, as in =average([[item1]], [[item2]])+[[item3]])